Uptime Tests

 }

-• disable: When set to false this tells Tyk to run uptime tests, if you do not want any uptime tests to run on a node, set it to true and they will be disabled on those nodes (this could be useful if you are running uptime tests in a separate group of Tyk instances).
+• disable: When set to false this tells Tyk to run uptime tests, if you do not want any uptime tests to run on a Gateway, set it to true and they will be disabled on those Gateways (this could be useful if you are running uptime tests in a separate group of Tyk instances).

 • enable_uptime_analytics: Tyk supports the recording of the data that is generated by the uptime tests, these can then be tabulated in the dashboard.
 Set to true to enable uptime analytics.
 However, since uptime tests run constantly, they can generate large amounts of data, for some users who do not wish to manage this data, they can disable it by setting this value to false.